Cindy1207/datasciencecoursera/README.md

 # datasciencecoursera
-This repo is for the assigment of course 1
+This repo is for the assignment of course 1